Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Introduction

 In time series analysis, data are often transformed into first differences or rates of change to facilitate statistical modeling, inference, and prediction.
-A classic example is the Box--Jenkins autoregressive integrated moving average (ARIMA) framework \citep[Chap.~9]{BoxJenkinsReinselLjung2015}, where trend and seasonal variations are removed by differencing; financial applications frequently define stock returns as the percentage change in stock prices between consecutive time points \citep{HautschMalecSchienle2013}.
-The transformed time-series are then typically analyzed as realizations of a continuous random variable supported on the real line, using established methodologies like state-space methods such as dynamic normal linear models \citep[DLMs:][Chap.~4]{West1997} and stochastic volatility \citep[SV:][Chap.~7]{West1997} models.
+A classic example is the Box--Jenkins framework \citep[Chap.~9]{BoxJenkinsReinselLjung2015}, where trend and seasonal variations are removed by differencing.
+The transformed time-series are then typically analyzed as continuous random variables, using established methodologies such as {dynamic linear models (DLMs)} and stochastic volatility (SV) models \citep[Chaps.~4 and 7]{West1997}.

-Real-world time series data often exhibit instances where the original values remain unchanged over certain time intervals, resulting in exact zeros in first differences or rates of change \citep{HautschMalecSchienle2013, KommKusters2015, GenaroSteffen2020}.
-In particular, these instances of exact zeros frequently arise in economic datasets; stocks with small market capitalization or low trading volumes often experience periods of price stasis, leading to zero returns during those intervals.
-Private real estate investment trust (i.e., REIT) indices may exhibit zeros due to unobserved data points that are imputed using the most recent available value: a common practice in applied settings.
-Conventional state-space models such as DLMs which assume continuous response can be unsuitable in the presence of such zeros, as location estimates may be biased toward zero and variance may be underestimated, which is particularly problematic in applications where accurate estimation of time-varying means or volatilities is critical.
+Real-world time series data often exhibit instances in which the original values remain unchanged, resulting in exact zeros in the first differences or rates of change \citep{HautschMalecSchienle2013, KommKusters2015, GenaroSteffen2020}.
+These frequently arise in economic datasets.
+Stocks with low trading volume often experience price stasis, leading to zero returns.
+Real estate investment trust (a.k.a., REIT) indices may exhibit zeros due to unobserved data points that are imputed using the most recent available value.
+Vanilla state-space models, which assume continuous response (e.g., normal DLMs), can be unsuitable in the presence of such zeros, as location estimates may be biased toward zero and (conditional) variance may be underestimated, which is particularly problematic in applications where accurate estimation of time-varying means or volatilities is the fundamental task.